belarix/xfce-Dark-theme-/README.md

 that amount, not just text..
 It appears to be a conflict with using GDK_SCALE/Xfce4's Windows Scale 2x function.

+[Xfce]

+Due to limitations with themeing Xfce's panels, vertical panels don't look nearly as good as they should.

 Credits
 -------
 Sliver X | Redmond 97 SE